(2+1)D quantum electrodynamics at finite density on a quantum computer: Convergence of Truncation

 \section{Convergence of Truncation}

 In order to reduce the depth of the circuit, only the smallest truncation of $l=1$ is applied.
-To study the effect of this truncation on the physical results, the relative error to the next better truncation is calculated using exact diagonalization.
+To study the effect of this truncation on the physical results, the relative error of the ground-state energy with respect to the next higher truncation is calculated using exact diagonalization.
 This is shown in \cref{fig:trunc}.
 It can be observed that for the given system, the relative error reaches machine precision already for $l=3$.
 Even at $l=1$, only small deviations can be seen.

-Thus, this truncation provides results close to the full $U(1)$ theory.
+Furthermore, the expectation value of the squared electric field on the remaining dynamical link, $\langle \hat{E}_{10,y}^2 \rangle$, as a function of the chemical potential $\mu$ (see \cref{fig:trunc_esq}), shows that even for truncations $l=1,2$ the maximum value attained is $\langle \hat{E}_{10,y}^2 \rangle = 0.5$ (up to deviations of order $10^{-5}$).
+A more detailed analysis for $l=1,2,3,4$ reveals that, for $\mu > \mu_{\rm LC}$, the ground state is always an equal superposition of two states with $\langle E_{10,y}^2 \rangle = 1$ and $\langle E_{10,y}^2 \rangle = 0$, respectively (up to contributions with amplitudes smaller than $10^{-7}$).
+This implies that, in the parameter regime considered in this work, a truncation as small as $l=1$ is sufficient to accurately describe the ground states.
+Thus, this truncation provides results close to the full $U(1)$ theory for the parameter regimes used in this work.